jonathanatuscpsu/forecasting-risk/index.md

 The primary course material is provided via this Jupyter Book resource [:closed_book:](https://bradleyboehmke.github.io/uc-bana-6043/).

+- Class video, homework and class projects are available in Canvas.
+All announcements are in Canvas.
+- Please check homework in Canvas and submit all your homework throughCanvas.

 - In Class Exercises
    - Data Sets: data_chicago.csv, data_delta.csv, data_vote.csv
    - Homework:

-- Please check homework in canopy.uc.edu and submit all your homework through Canopy.

 - Final Project:House prices in Cincinnati.